Ijebu Igbo: Geography

 Ijebu Igbo is the second largest town in Ogun State and the largest among Ijebus in terms of land mass, there are arable land for farming.

-Also there are hundreds of villages and hamlet under Ijebu Igbo.
+Also there are hundreds of villages and hamlets under Ijebu Igbo.
 The town is bordered by Ibadan, Ikire, and Ondo.

-High Schools & Colleges
+High Schools and Colleges

-Ijebu Igbo boasts of many secondary schools, amongst which are two of the foremost secondary schools in Nigeria, Molusi College & Abusi Edumare Academy founded on January 28, 1949 and in January 1971 respectively.
+Ijebu Igbo boasts of many secondary schools, amongst which are two of the foremost secondary schools in Nigeria, Molusi College & Abusi Edumare Academy, founded on January 28, 1949 and January 1971 respectively.